mongodb/specifications/source/auth/auth.rst

 The callback MUST allow implementers to return the following information:

-- ``accessToken``: An OIDC access token string.
+- ``accessToken``: An OIDC access Token string.
 The driver MUST NOT attempt to validate ``accessToken`` directly.
-- ``expiresIn``: The expiry time for the access token.
+- ``expiresIn``: The expiry time for the access Token.
 Drivers MUST support and document values for both an expiry time and a value that indicates there is no expiry time, like 0 or ``null``.